 Oasis of the Seas

-Along with sister ship Allure of the Seas, the 4,074-passenger Oasis of the Seas was the largest vessel at sea when it launched in 2009.
-It has since been eclipsed by another Royal Caribbean ship, Harmony of the Seas, but Oasis of the Seas is still a mammoth sight to behold.
-There are seven "neighborhoods" throughout the ship, including a bustling Boardwalk with a classic carousel and a Central Park filled with 12,000 plants and trees (you'll also find parades and theme parties here).
+The 6,699-passenger Oasis of the Seas was the largest vessel at sea when it launched in 2009.
+It has since been eclipsed by two other Royal Caribbean ships (Harmony of the Seas and Symphony of the Seas), but this vessel is still a mammoth sight to behold.
+There are seven "neighborhoods" throughout Oasis, including a bustling Boardwalk with a classic carousel and a Central Park filled with over 12,000 plants and upscale boutiques that are designed to mirror New York City’s famous Fifth Avenue.

 What We Love

 Inclusiveness: Royal Caribbean is the first certified autism-friendly cruise line.
-Services such as priority boarding, sensory-related toys, onboard programs, and special meals are available free of charge for guests of all ages.
+Services such as priority boarding, sensory-related toys, onboard programs, and special meals are available free of charge for guests of all ages who request them.

 Best Known For

 Family-Friendly Fun: Whether you’re looking to zip down the waterslides, conquer the Ultimate Abyss, lounge on the renovated pool deck, or play around with your little one at Splashaway Bay (new), there is so much to see, do, and explore onboard this megaship.
 If you need a pool break, head to the Boardwalk pavilion on deck six – complete with a merry-go-round, candy shop, arcade games, and the brand-new Playmakers Sports Bar and Arcade – or Central Park on deck eight for an array of shopping and dining options.